-On November 30, 1804, for the third time in its brief history, the House of Representatives adopted articles of impeachment against a U.S. official, prompting a Senate impeachment trial.
-In 1798-1799, the Senate had tried a senator previously expelled on grounds of treason.
+On November 30, 1804, for the third time in its brief history, the Senate began preparations for an impeachment trial.
+In 1798 and 1799, the Senate had tried a senator previously expelled on grounds of treason.
 Because that senator no longer served, the Senate dismissed the case citing lack of jurisdiction.
 The second impeachment trial, in 1804, removed a federal judge for reasons of drunkenness and insanity.
 More than the first two proceedings, however, this third trial challenged the Senate to explore the meaning of impeachable crimes.

 Chase's defense team, which included several of the nation's most eminent attorneys, convinced several wavering senators that Chase's conduct did not warrant his removal from office.
 With at least six Jeffersonian Republicans joining the nine Federalists who voted not guilty on each article, the Senate on March 1, 1805, acquitted Samuel Chase on all counts.
 A majority voted guilty on three of the eight articles, but on each article the vote fell far short of the two-thirds required for conviction.
 The Senate thereby effectively insulated the judiciary from further congressional attacks based on disapproval of judges’ opinions.
 Chase resumed his duties at the bench, where he remained until his death in 1811.

 Rehnquist, William H. Grand Inquests: The Historic Impeachments of Justices Samuel Chase and President Andrew Johnson.
 New York: William Morrow, 1992.